-7. Did you glue the parts to create the Godzilla 2000 bust?
+7. Did you glue the parts to create the 3D printed bust of Godzilla 2000?
 If yes, which glue did you use?

 I used the Fine Tip Gorilla Gel Glue to assemble the Godzilla bust.
 It sets fast and doesn’t create a runny mess like regular crazy glue.

 I also use Zip Kicker to speed up the glue hardening process.